garden-io/garden/docs/reference/module-types/jib-container.md

         # and providers.
 Some providers may not support it at all._
         #
         # A local path or path on the node that's running the container, to mount in the container, relative to the
-        # module source path (or absolute).
+        # config source directory (or absolute).
         hostPath:

-        # The name of a _volume module_ that should be mounted at `containerPath`.
-The supported module types will
+        # The name of a _volume Deploy action_ that should be mounted at `containerPath`.
+The supported action types
-        # depend on which provider you are using.
-The `kubernetes` provider supports the [persistentvolumeclaim
-        # module](./persistentvolumeclaim.md), for example.
+        # are [persistentvolumeclaim](./persistentvolumeclaim.md) and [configmap](./configmap.md), for example.
         #
-        # When a `module` is specified, the referenced module/volume will be automatically configured as a runtime
-        # dependency of this service, as well as a build dependency of this module.
-        #
         # Note: Make sure to pay attention to the supported `accessModes` of the referenced volume.
 Unless it supports
         # the ReadWriteMany access mode, you'll need to make sure it is not configured to be mounted by multiple
         # services at the same time.
 Refer to the documentation of the module type in question to learn more.
-        module:
+        action:

-    # If true, run the test's main container in privileged mode.
+    # If true, run the main container in privileged mode.
 Processes in privileged containers are essentially
     # equivalent to root on the host.
 Defaults to false.
     privileged:

-    # POSIX capabilities to add to the running test's main container.
+    # POSIX capabilities to add when running the container.
     addCapabilities:

-    # POSIX capabilities to remove from the running test's main container.
+    # POSIX capabilities to remove when running the container.
     dropCapabilities:

+    # Specify if containers in this module have TTY support enabled (which implies having stdin support enabled).
+    tty: false

+    # Specify artifacts to copy out of the container after the run.
+The artifacts are stored locally under the
+    # `.garden/artifacts` directory.
+    #
+    # Note: Depending on the provider, this may require the container image to include `sh` `tar`, in order to enable
+    # the file transfer.
+    artifacts:
+      - # A POSIX-style path or glob to copy.
+Must be an absolute path.
+May contain wildcards.
+        source:

+        # A POSIX-style path to copy the artifacts to, relative to the project artifacts directory at
+        # `.garden/artifacts`.
+        target: .

 # A list of tasks that can be run from this container module.
 These can be used as dependencies for services (executed
 # before the service is deployed) or for other tasks.